Base64 Decode

 Function: Base64 Decode

-This action helps you convert a piece of text that has been encoded using the Base64 method back into its original, readable form.
-Base64 encoding is often used to safely transmit data over the internet or store it in systems that only handle text.
+This function allows you to convert a piece of text that has been encoded using the Base64 method back into its original, readable form.
+This is often used for safely transmitting data over the internet or storing it in a way that avoids character set issues.

-- Text (STRING, Required): The Base64 encoded text you want to convert back to its original form.
+- Text (STRING, Required): The Base64 encoded text you want to convert back to its original, readable format.

-Here are some practical ways you can use the "Base64 Decode" action in your applications:
+Here are some practical ways you can use the "Base64 Decode" function in your applications:

 - Inputs: